Mellit7/Smartthings-SqueezeBox-Control/README.md

 - setLevel(level)  volume control, values 0-100
 - setPlaybackShuffle(controlInput)   string controlInput values "0" \- Off "1" \- Shuffle by Song "2" \- Shuffle by Album
 - setPlaybackRepeatMode(mode) string mode values "0" \- Off "1" \- Repeat Song "2" \- Repeat Playlist
-- speak(msg)  string msg is message to say
+- speak(msg, voice)  string msg is message to say, voice is an optional string parameter to override voice used for an individual speak command.
+It should contain a voice name that matches one from the input list in the device.
+Voice is optional and existing commands not containing it will continue to function.
 - playTrack(uri) string uri is a track path valid in LMS
 - def playTrackAndResume(uri, duration, volume)  string uri is a track path valid in LMS
 - def playTrackAndRestore(uri, duration, volume) string uri is a track path valid in LMS